-(Mark one) □ REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended June 30, 2018.
-OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 OR □ SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 for the transition period from Commission file number 001-38505 CLPS Incorporation (Exact name of the Registrant as specified in its charter) Cayman Islands (Jurisdiction of incorporation or organization) c/o 2nd Floor, Building 18, Shanghai Pudong Software Park 498 Guoshoujing Road, Pudong, Shanghai 201203 People's Republic of China Tel: (+86) 21-31268010 (Address of principal executive offices) Raymond Ming Hui Lin, Chief Executive Officer c/o 2nd Floor, Building 18, Shanghai Pudong Software Park 498 Guoshoujing Road, Pudong, Shanghai 201203 People's Republic of China Tel: (+86) 21-31268010 (Name, Telephone, E-mail and/or Facsimile Number and Address of Company Contact Person)

-Securities registered or to be registered pursuant to Section 12(b) of the Act:

-Title of each class Name of each exchange on which registered

-Common Shares, par value \$0.0001

-The NASDAO Stock Market LLC

-Securities registered or to be registered pursuant to Section 12(g) of the Act: None.

-Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None.
+☐ REGISTRATION STATEMENT PUR (Mark one) RSUANT TO SECTION 12(b) OR (g) OF THE S SECURITIES EXCHANGE ACT OF 1934 OR ☑ ANNUAL REPORT PURSUAN NT TO SECTION 13 OR 15(d) OF THE SECUR RITIES EXCHANGE ACT OF 1934 For the fiscal year ended June 30, 2019.
+OR ☐ TRANSITION REPORT PURSUA ANT TO SECTION 13 OR 15(d) OF THE SECU URITIES EXCHANGE ACT OF 1934 OR ☐ SHELL COMPANY REPORT PURS SUANT TO SECTION 13 OR 15(d) OF THE SE ECURITIES EXCHANGE ACT OF 1934 for the transition period fromto Commission file number 001-38505 (Ex CLPS Incorporation act name of the Registrant as specified in its characteristics. urter) Cayman Islands (Jurisdiction of incorporation or organization) I Floor, Building 18, Shanghai Pudong Softwa 08 Guoshoujing Road, Pudong, Shanghai 2012 People's Republic of China Tel: (+86) 21-31268010 (Address of principal executive office) c/o 2nd 49 Raymond Ming Hui Lin, Chief Executive Offic I Floor, Building 18, Shanghai Pudong Softwa 08 Guoshoujing Road, Pudong, Shanghai 2012 People's Republic of China Tel: (+86) 21-31268010 nail and/or Facsimile Number and Address of Co re Park 203 Securities reg gistered or to be registered pursuant to Section 12 2(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Shares, par value \$0.0001 CLPS The NASDAQ Stock Market LLC Securities registe ered or to be registered pursuant to Section 12(g) of the Act:None.
+Securities for which th here is a reporting obligation pursuant to Section 15(d) of the Act: None.

-On September 18, 2018, the issuer had 13,813,821 shares outstanding.
+On October 11, 2019, the issuer had 13,913,201 shares outstanding.

-Indicate by check mark if the regist rant is a v vell-known seasoned issuer, as defined in l Rule 405 of the Securities Act.
-Yes □ No 🗷 If this report is an annual or transic Securities Exchange Act of 1934. tion repo rt, indicate by check mark if the registrar nt is not required to file reports pursu ant to Section 13 or 15(d) of the Yes □ No 🗷 • ant (1) has filed all reports required to be the shorter period that the registrant was • Yes 🗷 No □ o Rule 4 t has submitted electronically and posted 05 of Regulation S-T (§232.405 of this cl t such files).
-Yes 🗷 No □ nt is a large accelerated filer, an accelerate elerated filer" in Rule 12b-2 of the Exchan emerging growth con npany."
-See ☐ Large Accelerated filer ☐ Accelerated filer ▼ Non-accelerated l filer Emerging growth company is its financial statements in accordance womplying with any new or revised financial Indicate by check mark which basis ofaccou nting the registrant has used to prepare the e financial statements included in this filing: ☑ US GAAP International Financial Reporting Stand Accounting Standards Board dards as issued by the International □ Other If "Other" has been checked in resp onse to th ne previous question, indicate by check ma ark which financial statement item the registrant has elected l to follow. □ Item 17 □ Item 18 If this is an annual report, indicate b y check mark whether the registrant is a shell comp pany (as defined in Rule 12b-2 of the l Exchange Act).
-Yes □ No 🗷
+Indicate by check mark if the re egistrant is a well-known seaso oned issuer, as defined in Rule 405 of the Secur rities Act.
+Yes □ No ⊠ If this report is an annual or tra Exchange Act of 1934. nsition r report, indicate by chec ck mark if the registrar t is not required to file reports pursuant to Se ction 13 or 15(d) of the Securities Yes □ No ⊠ Indicate by check mark whether preceding 12 months (or for supast 90 days.
+Yes ⊠ No □ Indicate by check mark whethe S-T (§232.405 of this chapter) )5 of Regulation Yes ⊠ No □ Indicate by check mark wheth definition of "accelerated filer elerated filer or an " emerging growth company."
+See ☐ Large Accelerated filer ☐ Accelerated filer Non-accelerated Non-accelerated filer Emerging growth company ⊠ If an emerging growth compar use the extended transition per 1 • Indicate by check mark which basis of accounting the registra ant has used to prepare the financial statements included in this filing g: ⊠ US GAAP International Financi Standards Board ial Reporting Standard s as issued by the Intern ational Accounting ☐ Other If "Other" has been checked in respons e to the previous quest ion, indicate by check mark which financial st atement item the regis strant has elected t o follow. ☐ Item 17 ☐ Item 18 If this is an annual report, indic ate by cl heck mark whether the e registrant is a shell co mpany (as defined in R ule 12b-2 of the Excha ange Act).
+Yes □ No ⊠